liyanchang/yubikey-setup/README.md

 _Before you can do this, you have to do the Setup GPG Key section._

-You'll be using GPG keys as SSH keys, but since they're different protocols, we'll have to configure GPG agent.

-First, add the following block into `.gnupg/gpg-agent.conf`:
+You'll be using GPG keys as SSH keys, and we'll start by configuring GPG agent by adding the following block into `.gnupg/gpg-agent.conf`:

 ```bash
 pinentry-program /usr/local/MacGPG2/libexec/pinentry-mac.app/Contents/MacOS/pinentry-mac